 The South Bay Institute is an annual speaker series that presents thought-provoking lectures on a variety of topics from October through May, at various locations around the South Bay.
 Most lectures are free or low priced.

 The complete list of speakers for the 2018-19 season will be announced soon.

-Some of this year’s topics include Jewish approaches to social change, searching for love and identity in the Holy Land, fibbing and why people lie, undercover surveillance of Nazis in Los Angeles, and more.
+Some of the 2017-18 topics included Jewish approaches to social change, searching for love and identity in the Holy Land, fibbing and why people lie, undercover surveillance of Nazis in Los Angeles, and more.

 The APJCC is proud to be a part of the Initiative on Jewish Peoplehood, co-funded by the Koret Foundation and the Taube Foundation for Jewish Life & Culture, and supported further by the Jewish Federation of Silicon Valley and other generous supporters.